Want to learn how to save $3000 in 3 months? Check out these tips to save money when you are broke!

 6. Make More Money

-Fortunately, there are so many ways you can make extra money today.
-For example, you can offer freelance services at Fiverr, become a petsitter at Rover, babysit at Sittercity.
+The good news is there are countless ways you can make extra money these days.
+In your spare time, you could offer freelance services on platforms like Fiverr, sell printables, or babysit at Sittercity.

-Another quick way to make extra income is by delivering groceries for customers at Instacart or delivering food or packages for DoorDash.
-This side hustle idea pays $25 per hour.
+Another quick and flexible option is delivering groceries for Instacart or delivering food and packages for DoorDash, where you can earn around $25 per hour.

-If you need more ideas, I recommend checking out these posts to make extra money from home:
+If you’re looking for more ideas, be sure to check out these posts on how to make extra money from home:

 7. Slash Your Cable and/or Internet

-We cut the cord over 7 years ago and since then, we’ve been saving $800 per year!
+I believe most people have already cut their cable but if you haven’t, it’s definitely time to do so.
+We cut the cord over seven years ago and since then, we’ve been saving $800 per year!

 You can also save more money by getting FREE Internet.
 There are many zero-cost ways to get Internet and save $70 per month or $210 in 3 months.